tgwgraham/dish_lids_35mm/README.md

 Custom lids for 35 mm cell culture dishes

 # mattek_lid.stl and mattek_lid_plug.stl
-Lid with a smaller hole/lid inside.
-This helps to avoid shifting the dish when manually adding compounds to the sample during an imaging time course.
+Small lid within a lid.
+This makes it easier to add compounds to a sample during an imaging time course while keeping the dish clamped in place.